Podcast: THE CABLE

-The Cable is a production of the Transatlantic Democracy Working Group and the Institute of Current World Affairs in Washington.
+The Cable is a podcast production of the Transatlantic Democracy Working Group and the Institute of Current World Affairs in Washington.

 Join us every other week as host Gregory Feifer, with TDWG’s Susan Corke, take you behind the threats facing democracy in Europe and the transatlantic relationship to tackle thorny questions, such as:

 Why is populism popular?

 Will the transatlantic alliance survive?

 Subscribe to THE CABLE on iTunes, GooglePlay, SoundCloud, Spotify or wherever you get your podcasts.

 episode 15: Poland: the press and rule of law getting squeezed by government